-This section contains a sample myid.json file set up for Microsoft Entra that you can use as a starting point for your own configuration.
-Copy this information into the myid.json file in the SSRPOID folder, replacing the contents of the file; by default, this file in the following location:
+This section contains a sample myid.production.json file set up for Microsoft Entra that you can use as a starting point for your own configuration.
+Copy this information into the myid.production.json file in the SSRPOID folder.
+You may have to create this file, or replace the contents of an existing myid.production.json file; by default, the SSRPOID folder is in the following location: